st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 7. only ARM-builds: wlconf is missing in release/src/router/wlconf_arm/prebuilt: Download wlconf from Asuswrt-merlin github repo of RMerlin (https://github.com/RMerl/asuswrt-merlin) and save it to your local repo folder (step 2).

-8. only MIPS-builds: Following line has to be inserted in release/src-rt-6.x/linux/linux-2.6/scripts/squashfs/mksquashfs.c (because of newer glib in Artix than in Debian9):
+8. only MIPS-builds: Following line has to be inserted in release/src-rt/linux/linux-2.6/scripts/squashfs/mksquashfs.c (because of newer glib in Artix than in Debian9):

 	             #include <sys/sysmacros.h>

-   An adaquate patch is supplied (mksquashfs.c.patch) in this repo.
+   An adaquate patch is supplied (mksquashfs.c.patch) in this repo. (see also 13.)

 9. A patch is supplied (Makefile.patch) in this repo for all amendments needed in release/src/router/Makefile.
 The amendments are listed in file needed_modifations.txt for further information.